OwenTruong/Handout-Generator/journal.md

 - Few things left to do again: have program accept pdf as input and try to refactor my code so that it is a bit more functional, and then write a documentation.
 - I want to implement server side features like aws lambda and dynamodb, but I can't think of anything right now.

+12/13/22
+- OOP JS is not fun...
+  - I have trapped myself.
+It is really difficult to implement the ability to embed pdf inside pdf...
+I should not have refactored my createPDF method that early.